labradorcouk/frontend-challenge/README.md

 ### Instructions
 At Verv we offer a utility switching service.
-For this service we require users to input their current gas and electricity tariffs, and provide them with the functionality to change their tariffs.
+For this service we require users to input their current electricity tariffs, and provide them with the functionality to change their tariff.

 The task is to build single page app which:

-1. Displays a user's gas & electricity tariffs and payment methods
+1. Displays a user's electricity tariffs and payment methods
-2. Allows the user to select a different gas & electricity tariff
+2. Allows the user to select a different electricity tariff

 You are provided with a mock backend server which has two routes.